Dangerous Lead and Cadmium in jewelry

 When our electronics stop working, they either wind up in a landfill, where they poison our land, water, and air, or, if they are recycled, they are shipped to electronic waste scrap centers in China, where poor people including little children dismantle the electronics and salvage the parts, where they are melted down and turned into toxic children’s jewelry and shipped back to the US and Canada.

 Now that is a hair-raising example of evil.
-Children in China are being poisoned as they salvage cadmium for a manufacturing process so that cheap children’s jewelry can be created and shipped to the US and Canada so that children on this continent can also be poisoned by the stuff.
+Children in China are being poisoned as they salvage cadmium for a manufacturing process so that cheap children’s jewelry can be created and shipped to the US and Canada so that children on this continent can be poisoned by the stuff as well.

 Children’s organs are still developing.
 A level of cadmium that may not be toxic to a healthy adult is toxic to children; the problem with cadmium is that it accumulates in the body.
 It can cause kidney disease, high blood pressure, and heart disease.
 It can contribute to brittle bones.
 It has been linked to lung cancer and prostate enlargement.